 Spring 2018

-Prepares students for financial analysis.
-Covers mathematical and statistical topics required for such analysis, including derivatives, optimization, integration, probability, inference and regression.
-Students will become proficient in using the tools and applying them to various financial contexts using analytics Excel, and R.
+Study of quantitative approaches to finance.
+Covers mathematical and statistical topics required for such analysis, including derivatives, optimization, integration, probability, inference, and regression.
+Students will become proficient in using the tools and applying them to various financial contexts using analytics Excel.

 MBAX 6220 - Investment Management and Analysis